PHYS3888/Tutorial_BuildingLearningMachines/README.md

 * Between the two variables, what characteristic of the individuals did the neuron learn to pay more attention to?
 * How does the width of the decision boundary vary over time?
 Does the neuron get 'more confident'?

-:question::question::question:
+:question::question::question: __Q3:__
 Test three learning rates: `eta = 0.02`, `eta = 2`, and `eta = 200` (using initial weights `w0 = [-1,-1]` and `numIterations = 100`).
-Which of these three learning rates gives the most stable final result within the 100 iterations?
+Which of these three learning rates gives an accurate and stable final result within the 100 weight-update iterations?

 ## PART 2: Storing Memories in Hopfield Networks